vippsas/vipps-developers/settlements/sftp-report-service/README.md

 ### Connecting to the SFTP server

 The address of the SFTP server is `sftp.vipps.no`.

+**Please note:** Vipps may change the IP addresses of `sftp.vipps.no`.
+To ensure that you are whitelisting the correct IP addresses please use the hostname and DNS, and automatically update your firewall rules if there are DNS changes.

 This is the directory structure:
 ```